swstanford/HRP203Assignment4/README.md

 # HRP 203 Assignment 4
 ## A Quarto Manuscript
 This is the repository for HRP 203 Assignment #4.
-It contains the following files: 1. raw data (cohort simulated data from Assignment #2) 2.
+It contains the following files:
+- a. raw data (cohort simulated data from Assignment #2)
+- b.
+Manuscript file;
+- c. reference file in bib format

+Packages I used in the analysis included:
+- broom
+- dplyr
+- ggplot2
+- here
+- knitr
+- tidyr

+I attest that I did not use generative artificial intelligence technology to complete any portion of the work.